Certain types of information in professional writing very commonly follow an introductory “there”

 Not every adjective after it has a related noun that can be used after there.
 Examples of others that do are advantageous (advantage), appealing (appeal), attractive (attraction), challenging (a challenge), difficult (difficulty), harmful (harm), hazardous (a hazard), pointless (no point), possible (a possibility + that), problematic (a problem), profitable (profit), promising (promise), rewarding (reward), risky (a risk), satisfying (satisfaction), useful, (usefulness), valuable (value) and worth (worth).

-Adjectives whose corresponding noun cannot be used with presentational there include advisable, compulsory, desirable, disappointing, easy, important, surprising (despite the possibility of no surprise) and obvious.
+Adjectives whose corresponding noun cannot be used with a characterising there include advisable, compulsory, desirable, disappointing, easy, important, surprising (despite the possibility of no surprise) and obvious.

 In addition, there are some special expressions typically used only after there is.
-One, no doubt, is considered in depth in another post (157.
-Tricky Word Contrasts 5, #1).
+One, no doubt, is considered in depth in 157.
+Tricky Word Contrasts 5, #1.
 Others include great potential, hope (+ that), and little/much to be gained (+ from).
 Moreover, adjectives with no corresponding noun can sometimes be put into a there is sentence by adding something, as in something special and something disappointing (+ about).

 The verb that is most obviously used for naming components is HAVE (see 116.
 Rarer Uses of HAVE).
 However, there sentences seem equally common, as in this example:

-(g) In many churches there is a tower (above the main structure).
+(g) In many churches there is a steeple (on a tower).

-As this shows, there may or may not be extra information after the named component (tower), often indicating a position or location.
-The added words are likely to begin with either a preposition, as above, or a participle such as dominating or located.
-Note that an ordinary (non-participle) verb form is not possible directly after there is and a noun: which or that must go in between (see 52.
-Participles Placed Just after Their Noun).
+As this shows, there may or may not be extra information after the named component (steeple), often indicating a position or location.
+The added words are likely to begin with either a preposition like on above, or a participle such as dominating or located, or an ordinary verb after which.
+Care must be taken not to use an ordinary verb without which, e.g. *…there is a steeple dominates…, or a participle with it, e.g. *…which dominating…. (see 52.
+Participles Placed Just after their Noun).